 Diane von Furstenberg first entered the fashion world in 1972 with a suitcase full of jersey dresses.
 Two years later, she created the wrap dress, which came to symbolize power and independence for an entire generation of women.
 By 1976, she had sold over a million of the dresses and was featured on the cover of Newsweek.
 In 1997, after a hiatus from fashion, Diane re-launched the iconic dress that started it all, reestablishing her company as the global luxury lifestyle brand that it is today.
 DVF has expanded to a full collection of ready-to-wear and accessories including shoes, handbags, small leather goods, scarves, and fine jewelry.
 The company also offers luggage, eyewear, and home furnishings.
 DVF is now sold in over 55 countries, including 109 DVF owned and partnered stores throughout North and South America, Europe, the Middle East and Asia Pacific.

 In 2005, Diane received the Lifetime Achievement Award from the Council of Fashion Designers of America (CFDA) for her impact on fashion, and one year later was elected the CFDA’s president, an office she continues to hold.
 In this significant role, she has dedicated herself to fostering emerging talent and helping to establish the Design Piracy Prohibition Act, which protects designers from counterfeit reproductions of their work.

-As a longtime resident of New York's Meatpacking District, Diane is a vocal member of the local community and was actively involved in the campaign to save the historic High Line railway.
+With her corporate headquarters in New York's Meatpacking District, Diane has long been a vocal member of the local community and was actively involved in the campaign to save the historic High Line railway.